I Want to Play! :: What You Need To Know

 How long is the season and how often do you play?

-The normal hockey season runs from October to the end of March and the frequency of play depends on the level of play and varies from 2 times a week to 4 or 5 times at the advanced, competitive levels.
+The hockey season runs from October to the end of March and the frequency of play depends on the level that you play.
+Typically, it varies from two times a week at the lower levels to 4-5 times at the more advanced, competitive levels.

-Body Checking is introduced at the Bantam level and all players wishing to play at the competitive level in Bantam and above must take an introduction to checking clinic.
+Body checking is introduced at the U15 level and all players wishing to play at the competitive level in U15 and above must take an introduction to checking clinic.

-Hockey Nova Scotia and its 33 Minor Hockey Associations are run by volunteers and our over 1,000 teams are all coached by volunteers.
-You can volunteer with your local Minor Hockey Association by offering to assist administratively, coaching, managing or being a trainer.
-All volunteers must pass a screening process; further details contact your local Minor Hockey Association.
+Hockey Nova Scotia, its 30+ Minor Hockey Associations and Female Hockey Associations, are run by volunteers.
+Our hundreds of teams are coached by volunteers.
+You can volunteer with your local Hockey Association by offering to assist administratively, coaching, managing or by being a trainer.
+All volunteers must pass a screening process.
+For further details, contact your local Hockey Association.